learn-co-curriculum/learn-expert-doing-a-shift/README.md

 This will take you to their forked repository and you can get the url to clone their repo.
 This will allow you to debug with the student and you can see all their errors locally.

-## Standard Shift
+## Chat Only Shift

-We do the standard shift on some holidays, if we don't have enough people to do one on one support.
+We do the chat only shift on some holidays, if we don't have enough people to do one on one support.

 - Go into Flatiron Staff Slack - #technical-Coaches
 - Type `@qbot in sync` to let people know you're on and ready for your shift